dss886/PagingRecyclerView/README.md

 recyclerView.setPageEnable(boolean header, boolean footer);
 ~~~

+## Custom LayoutManager

+This project support all three default LayoutManager(Linear, Grid and Staggered).
+But if you are using a custom LayoutManager, PagingRecyclerView will have no idea how the manager layout its children and can't detect when scolled to he top or the bottom.
+You need to impement your own OnScrollListener add add it to the PagingRecyclerView.

+See more detail at: [com/dss886/pagingrecyclerview/PagingScrollListener.java](https://github.com/dss886/PagingRecyclerView/blob/master/library/src/main/java/com/dss886/pagingrecyclerview/PagingScrollListener.java)

 ## Notice

 1\.
 As PagingRecyclerView using a decorator to wrap your adapter, `adapter.notifyDataSetChanged()` may not act as expected, you can use `PagingRecyclerView.notifyDataSetChanged()` instead.